evapatel123/Cinema/README.md

 ## 🤝 Acknowledgments

-This project is based off the original **LLM Cinema** project from the Hugging Face Build Small Hackathon (Creative Common Labs).
-Huge shoutout for Creative Common labs for giving such a wonderful project idea!
+This project is based off the original **LLM Cinema** project from the Hugging Face Build Small Hackathon (Conductor Common Labs).
+Huge shoutout for Conductor Common Labs for giving such a wonderful project idea!

 Project Preview:
 https://build-small-hackathon-llm-cinema.hf.space/